Animal Legal Philosophy

 - Prerequisite: none

-- Evaluation Method: Class participation, presentation, short assignments, final paper
+- Evaluation Method: Participation, presentation, final paper

 - Capstone: Yes